perl-foundation-outreach/gsoc-2023-ideas/raku/Inline::Python-Update.md

 Rating
 ------

 medium

 Possible mentors
 ----------------

-Stefan Seifert <nine@detonation.org> - the author of Inline::Perl5 and Inline::Python.
+- Stefan Seifert <nine@detonation.org>, nine on IRC (#raku on libera.chat) - the author of Inline::Perl5 and Inline::Python.